 2012 Death Rate, per the World Health Organization

-COLCOT is a worldwide phase 3 clinical trial initiated by the Montreal Heart Institute and funded through Quebec government Arteria program.
-4500 people, suitable to the eligibility criteria will participate.
-Participants will be randomly assigned either to the group receiving colchicine, or to the group receiving an identical product in appearance but that does not contain the active ingredient (placebo).
-This will allow evaluating whether it is preferable to use colchicine or not.
-In addition, neither the clinical research team, nor the participants, will know to which treatment they were assigned.
+COLCOT was a worldwide phase 3 clinical trial initiated by the Montreal Heart Institute and funded by the Government of Quebec, the Canadian Institutes of Health Research, and philanthropic foundations.
+4745 participants were randomly assigned either to the group receiving colchicine, or to the group receiving an identical product in appearance but that does not contain the active ingredient (placebo) on top of the standard of care.
+This has allowed us to evaluate whether it is preferable to use colchicine or not.
+In addition, neither the clinical research team, nor the participants, knew to which treatment they were assigned.

-The primary objective of this study is to determine if long-term treatment with colchicine reduces the recurrence rates of cardiovascular events in patients who have recently been diagnosed with a heart attack (myocardial infarction (MI)).
+The primary objective of this study was to determine if long-term treatment with colchicine reduced the recurrence rates of cardiovascular events in patients who have recently been diagnosed with a heart attack (myocardial infarction (MI)).

-Colchicine is a medication extracted from the Colchicum autumnale plant (see picture).
+Colchicine is a medication extracted from the Colchicum autumnale plant – the autumn crocus (see picture).
 It is a well-known medication already used by thousands of patients around the world to treat inflammatory diseases, such as gout and familial Mediterranean fever.
 Researchers made the hypothesis that the antioxidant and anti-inflammatory effects of colchicine may have a beneficial effect on atherosclerosis, by slowing down fatty plaque development and helping stabilize already existing plaques.
-Its antioxidant and anti-inflammatory effects could possibly reduce the recurrence of a second cardiovascular event in patients who have suffered a heart attack.
+COLCOT demonstrated that its antioxidant and anti-inflammatory effects reduced the recurrence of a second cardiovascular event in patients who have suffered a heart attack.

 Colchicum autumnale plant